 Filing for Chapter 7 in Illinois is a fast, legal way to eliminate your debts and get a fresh financial start.
 DebtStoppers is the largest Chapter 7 filer in the state, so our Illinois bankruptcy attorneys have the experience to know the best way to apply the laws to meet your individual needs.
+Filing for Chapter 7 has been the choice of thousands of DebtStoppers clients since we began practicing in 2003.
+To start the process, you or your attorneys need to submit a petition and the required forms to the nearest bankruptcy court.
+Once you have filed a petition, the court issues a stay legally prohibiting your creditors from contacting you or taking further action to collect on your debt.
+It’s a fantastic relief when the bill collectors stop calling.

 We’ll listen to you without judgment, answer your questions, and then help you decide the best debt relief choice for you.